royedmund/Bondwell-12-14-PCGET-and-PCPUT/README.md

 ----------------------------------
 Also working on KERMIT for the Bondwell 12/14

-VT52 support only with  9600 8 bits and parity none.
+VT52 support only with a fixed 9600 baud rate with 8 bits and parity set to none.